FSXAC/FSXAC.github.io/documents/CIVL250/module3.md

 - toc
 {:toc}
-**Checklist** (temporary):
+*By the end of this module, you are able to:*

-- [x] simple vs. complex systems
+- [x] distinguish between simple and complex systems
-- [x] Cartesian/reductionism thinking vs. systems thinking
+- [x] describe the difference between Cartesian Thinking and Systems Thinking
-- [x] Apply systems thinking
+- [x] apply systems thinking
-- [x] Complexity science on complex systems
+- [x] Describe what Complexity Science tells us about complex systems
-- [x] Resiliency theory
+- [x] Describe Resiliency Theory
-- [x] Adaptive cycle
+- [x] Define the Adaptive Cycle and use it to describe a built system
-- [ ] Concept maps
+- [x] read and create concept maps
-- [x] Causal loop diagrams
+- [x] read causal loop diagrammes
-- [x] Built environment vs. natural environment
+- [ ] compare and contrast the built environment and the natural environment
-- [ ] Urban ecology
+- [ ] explain the significance of the field of urban ecology to engineering

 ## Systems Theory

 ### Systems Thinking

-Traditional engineering thinking involves breaking a bigger problem down into smaller constituent components.
+**Cartesian thinking** is traditional engineering thinking which involves breaking a bigger problem down into smaller constituent components (**reductionism**).
 The assumption is that as long as the smaller components are resolved, the bigger problem gets resolved too.
-This is **reductionism** or **Cartesian thinking**.

 This approach do not always work.
 One component may affect another component in a system that might not be obvious. i.e. a set of traffic lights at an intersection may affects traffic flow from nearby intersections.

-**Systems thinking** is about understanding the context for which a network of variables and subcomponents interact with each other. (==todo==: WIP definition).
+**Systems thinking** is about understanding the context for which a network of variables and subcomponents interact with each other by examining the inter-component relationship and input/outputs.
+The **systems approach** starts with *complex system theory* and allow enables analysis of a subsystem while retaining the larger picture the subsystem is part of.

 ### Simple vs. Complex Systems

-Systems are a group of components that are working together.
+**Systems** are a group of components that are working together.
 A collection of components is a system when:

 - There are identifiable *discrete elements*.
 - The elements are interacting with each other.